roytang/blog/content/notes/2015/12/677894969038794752/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/677894969038794752/
+title: ''
 ---

-RT [@DalaiLama](https://twitter.com/DalaiLama/): We have a marvellous brain, but have to use it properly.
+We have a marvellous brain, but have to use it properly.
 It's scientific to be sceptical, to research and experiment.
-An app…
+An approach I admire.